Plant care and cultivation

 Swiss cheese plant

 Also known as a five holes plant, this is noted for its perforated leaves which give it a very unique look.
 More than simply making them beautiful, this plant from the genus Monstera has perforations because it allows as much light as possible to filter through to the parts of the plant underneath.
 For this reason, not only does this plant require partial shade, its own physical appearance provides the ability to filter its own light.
+In addition to its aesthetic appeal, the Swiss cheese plant is known for its air-purifying properties, helping to remove indoor pollutants.

 Discover many other types of monstera plants with our related guide.